-Shell had withheld the true terms of settlement from him.
+Shell had withheld the true terms of settlement from Mr Justice Laddie.
 This is confirmed in an email sent to me by Richard Wiseman on 17 June 2008 – part of a related string of emails providing details of the overall background circumstances.
 I did not know that the settlement terms disclosed to the Judge were incomplete and therefore deceptive.
 Hence the instructions to deceive the judge MUST have come on the instruction of Shell.

 When discussing the settlement terms with the Judge, Geoffrey Hobbs QC is on record in the transcript as saying: “…your Lordship has seen the paperwork.”
 It turns out that this was untrue.
 Part of the paperwork was secretly withheld.

 At the time of making his injudicious comments, the Judge was totally unaware that Shell had paid my legal fees and that I had received a secret payment.
 He probably thought I had surrendered when in fact it was the other way round.
-I would not agree to settle without at least a token, but not insubstantial payment.
+I would not agree to settle without a substantial payment.

 He did see the DEED OF COMPROMISE and its annexe’s 1, 2 and 3, two of which were Orders and the third item a press release.
 Both Orders indicated that there was no order “as to costs.”
 The document kept secret from the Judge contained the following clause: “The parties undertake to keep this Deed and the contents (including the fact of a payment being made) confidential to the parties and their professional advisors save that disclosure may take place under compulsion of law.”

 Shell paid my legal costs and I received a settlement payment.
 A totally different outcome than was indicated to the Judge, who had already admitted, as recorded in the previous chapter, that he had lost control of the trial.

 The “PARTICULARS” section of the Counterclaim listed information published by us as part of our campaigning activities.
 Shell provided examples to the Judge.